Here to Be Heard: The Story of the Slits

 I found my DVD because of a newspaper article, TNE #140, 11th April 2019, The First Women Of Punk.
 I was a classical fan, but in the late 1970's I used to listen to a BBC Saturday afternoon rock show and it started to play The Slits.
 Scary songs with music so powerful that I had to disregard the scary.
 I now understand those to have been the John Peel recordings.
 The Slits as a pop equivalent of Rite Of Spring.
 If I had known that they played punk I would have become a punk fan.

-Later I found their LP, surprised that it was so much less scary than their radio stuff, and I assumed that it was the record label playing politics, but this film and Viv's book do put that into perspective.
+Later I found their LP, surprised that it was so much less scary than their radio stuff, yet still having energy, and I assumed that it was the record label playing politics.
+This film and Viv Albertine's book do put that into perspective.
 I am disappointed that the film does not cover the radio recordings, but the book does.
 With the influence of the band managers not getting much of a look in, I wondered how much of the muting of their energy in Cut came from him, particularly Palmolive getting ditched just before the Cut recording.
-Viv's book puts that into perspective, Paloma having a period of not much interest in attending rehearsals.
+Viv's book clarifies that, Paloma going through a period of not much interest in attending rehearsals.

 I could be wrong in feeling a bond with the early Slits.
 I came from an authoritarian background and mid teens it did give variations of the behavioural scars they have.